East Siang district

-East Siang (Pron:/ˈsjæŋ or ˈsɪæŋ/) is an administrative district in the state of Arunachal Pradesh in India.
+East Siang district (Pron:/ˈsjæŋ or ˈsɪæŋ/) is an administrative district in the state of Arunachal Pradesh in India.

 History

 In 1989 territory was transferred from West Siang district to East Siang.
 A decade later, in 1999, the district was bifurcated to make Upper Siang district.
 East Siang district was first settled by Dibu-marang clans and was later driven away by some padam clan (subtribe of adi).
 Later padam clans accompanied it's close ally pasi and settled near padam mone and balek respectively.
 Later, due to epidemic (considered as spiritual) in the mone areas padams had to retreat.

 Geography

 The district headquarters are located at Pasighat.
 East Siang district occupies an area of 4005 km2, comparatively equivalent to Indonesia's Nias Island.

 Divisions

-There are 5 Arunachal Pradesh Legislative Assembly constituencies located in this district: Panging, Nari-Koyu, Pasighat West, Pasighat East, and Mebo.
+There are 5 Arunachal Pradesh Legislative Assembly constituencies located in this district: Pasighat West, Pasighat East, and Mebo.
 All of these are part of Arunachal East Lok Sabha constituency.
 The district consists of 6 circles: Mebo, Namsing, Sile-Oyan, Pasighat, Bilat and Ruksin.